Phantom Thread-2017

 Grade: B+

-Sleeping Beauty is a 1959 musical fantasy film and the sixteenth animated production by Walt Disney.
-By this point, Disney was a master at crafting wonderful and magical productions and Sleeping Beauty is a solid work.
+Sleeping Beauty is a 1959 musical fantasy film and Walt Disney’s sixteenth animated production.
+By this point, Disney was a master at crafting wonderful and magical productions, and Sleeping Beauty was a solid work.

 However, due to mixed reviews and poor box office performance, Disney films were retired for many years.
 The effort achieves a lighter tone than heavies like Dumbo and Bambi but is enjoyable nonetheless.

-In a magical land of royalty, fairies, both good and evil, King Stefan and Queen Leah, the benevolent leaders of the land, are finally able to conceive their first child, named Princess Aurora.
+In a magical land of royalty, fairies, and both good and evil, King Stefan and Queen Leah, the benevolent leaders of the land, finally conceive their first child, Princess Aurora.

-After proclaiming a special holiday and celebration, a festive scene turns dark when an evil and powerful fairy, Maleficent, jealous with rage, puts a curse on the innocent baby.
+After proclaiming a memorable holiday and celebration, a festive scene turns dark when an evil and powerful fairy, Maleficent, jealous with rage, puts a curse on the innocent baby.

 Thanks to a kindly fairy, the curse of death on Aurora’s sixteenth birthday is slightly blocked in favor of Aurora falling into a deep sleep- only to be awakened by true love’s kiss.

-The characters in Sleeping Beauty are quite lovely and, by and large, sweet and kind.
-My favorite characters are the three fairies- Flora, Fauna, and Merryweather.
-Each has her personality but wields special magical powers- all of them of good-natured variety.
+The characters in Sleeping Beauty are pretty lovely and, overall, sweet and kind.
+My favorite characters are the three fairies: Flora, Fauna, and Merryweather.
+Each has her personality but wields special magical powers—all good-natured.

-In this regard, Sleeping Beauty is extravagant and the most expensive Disney production created up to this point.
+In this regard, Sleeping Beauty is extravagant and the most expensive Disney production to date.

-Perhaps it is Sleeping Beauty’s similarities to Snow White and the Seven Dwarfs- in fact, the pair would be perfect to watch together on a rainy Saturday afternoon- that lead me to conclude that Snow White is the more charming and grabbing of the two films.
+Perhaps Sleeping Beauty’s similarities to Snow White and the Seven Dwarfs—in fact, the pair would be perfect to watch together on a rainy Saturday afternoon—led me to conclude that Snow White is the more charming and grabbing of the two films.

 Oscar Nominations: Best Scoring of a Musical Picture